Everything You Need to Know About 1st Grade Homeschool Curriculum

 - Say it Again Series (Rod and Staff)

 Personally, I believe this simple method outlined above teaches everything I want my kids to know when they are little.
 But sometimes you have a child who really WANTS to do more.
-In that case, go ahead and dive into All About Reading.
-It’s a great complement to what I’ve suggested above.
+In that case, you might consider Reading Eggs as a fun supplement.

 Here are some other great reading resources for first graders: